lammps/lammps/doc/src/Fortran.rst

    then *data* might be something like [x(1,11), x(2,11), x(3,11), x(1,3),
    x(2,3), x(3,3), x(1,5), :math:`\dots`]); *data* must be ``ALLOCATABLE`` and
-   will be allocated to length (*count* :math:`\times` *natoms*), as queried by :f:func:`extract_setting`.
+   will be allocated to length (*count* :math:`\times` *natoms*), as queried by :f:func:`get_natoms`.

    This function is not compatible with ``-DLAMMPS_BIGBIG``.

    :p character(len=\*) name: desired quantity (e.g., "x" or "mask" for atom
     properties, "f_id" for per-atom fix data, "c_id" for per-atom compute data, "d_name" or "i_name" for fix property/atom vectors with *count* = 1,
-    "d2_name" or "i2_name" for fix propert/atom vectors with
+    "d2_name" or "i2_name" for fix property/atom vectors with
     *count*\ :math:`{}> 1`)
    :p integer(c_int) count: number of per-atom values you expect per atom
     (e.g., 1 for *type*, *mask*, or *charge*; 3 for *x*, *v*, or *f*).
 Use *count* = 3 with *image* if you want a single image flag unpacked into *x*/*y*/*z* components.
-   :p polymorphic data [dimension(:),allocatable]: array into which to store
+   :p data: array into which to store
     the data.
 Array *must* have the ``ALLOCATABLE`` attribute and be of rank 1 (i.e., ``DIMENSION(:)``).
 If this array is already allocated, it will be reallocated to fit the length of the incoming data.
 It should have type ``INTEGER(c_int)`` if expecting integer data and ``REAL(c_double)`` if expecting floating-point data.
+   :ptype data: polymorphic,dimension(:),allocatable
    :to: :cpp:func:`lammps_gather_concat`

 --------